 What is the treatment for corn cob blockage?

 If your dog is not too unwell or only a small amount of corn cob has been ingested, your vet may advise close monitoring at home to see if it will pass by itself.
-Unfortunately, in many cases, this will not happen and if your dog is showing signs of deterioration, or if future blockage is very likely, your vet will advise surgery to remove the corn cob and prevent it causing further damage.
+Unfortunately, in many cases, this will not happen and if your dog is showing signs of deterioration, or if future blockage is very likely, your vet will advise surgery to remove the corn cob and prevent it from causing further damage.

 Surgery to remove a corn cob blockage involves your dog having a general anesthetic.
 They will usually receive pain relief and gut protectants, and may also be put on a drip to counteract any dehydration caused by the blockage.
 Your vet’s surgical team will place your dog on his back, and clip his abdomen free of hair, then clean him up.
 Once he is ready, your vet makes an incision near the belly button.

 During surgery, your vet will find the blockage and assess the health of your dog’s intestine to see whether the corn cobs have damaged the insides of the intestine.
-In some cases, it may be necessary to surgically remove a damaged section of intestine, but in many cases – especially when treated early – a hole is made in the intestine and the corn cob removed, then the hole is stitched up.
+In some cases, it may be necessary to surgically remove a damaged section of the intestine, but in many cases – especially when treated early – a hole is made in the intestine and the corn cob removed, then the hole is stitched up.

 What is the outcome for dogs who need corn cob surgery?